FRC3476/FRC-2023/README.md

 ### Driving the path

 - We use the same path following code that we have for driving during the autonomous period.
-- Once the path is complete we have an additional PID controller that continues running.
+- Once the path is complete we have an additional position PID controller that is continually running.
 - Vision is continually correcting the position of the robot as it drives the path.

 # Mechanism Toggling